top of page

 And on the tongue in cheek side of this well written about subject when you research who people are that are so anti Double Bridles not many of them appear to have a large powerful 17hh warmblood that they are riding down spooky competition arenas !!

-The Weymouth sends the Horse to the end of the rein is your way of tipping the face into the frame is your way of tranfering weight back and is your braking system So very important to get this part of the set right
+The Weymouth sends the Horse to the end of the rein is your way of tipping the face into the frame is your way of transferring weight back and is your braking system So very important to get this part of the set right.

 The Accent is built on a 5" Shank and has a definite feel to the underside of the port to ask for a yield and allows the Horse a little more tongue room in the centre of the bit and the forward curve to the bar of the mouthpiece allows for jaw and tongue room behind the bit.
 As the Weymouth reins are used together the whole mouthpiece rotates onto the tongue pressing the tongue down into the lower jaw until it reaches the bars of the mouth, with this mouthpiece the tongue has plenty of room to move up and fill the space created by the port and the forward curve of the mouthpiece.